JCNTH/trackingdemo/backend/CAPABILITIES.md

 ### 1. No True 3D Reconstruction

-This is the big one.
 Single cameras capture 2D images, and depth information is lost in that projection.
-It's like trying to figure out how far away something is from a single photo - you can make educated guesses based on size and perspective, but you can't actually measure it.
+Depth can be estimated from size and perspective cues, but cannot be directly measured.

 ```
 ❌ FUNDAMENTAL LIMITATION: Single camera = no depth